wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab2_Email.md

 > **Note:** Your \<ID\> was provided to you personally.  \<ID\> is the unique number equal to your POD.

-- Login to the Gmail account with the credentials above[https://mail.google.com](https://mail.google.com){:target="_blank"}.
+- Login to the Gmail account with the credentials above [https://mail.google.com](https://mail.google.com){:target="_blank"}.
 The password is the same as for Webex admin account.
+During first login select **Turn off smart features**

 - Enable POP3/IMAP setting by clicking on settings icon on top right corner and selecting **See all settings**.